 How do I find which plan I’m on?

 - If you’re not sure what plan you’re on now, go to ‘Your electricity usage and service calculation’ section on page 3 of your home or business bill.

 Your 15% guaranteed discount that you have been receiving on your usage since January 2019 will be changed to a 5% guaranteed discount on your usage and daily supply charges, and your rates have also been reduced.
 This means you’re not worse off.
 In fact, you may be slightly better off, depending where you live.

-Eligible customers can access the Default Market Offer by signing up to our Basic Home or basic Business plans.
-However, the Default Market Offer rates are not applied to all rate types and won’t be our best priced plan, however if you want to find out what your best options are, we can discuss them with you.
+Eligible customers can access the Default Market Offer by signing up to our Basic Home or Basic Business plans.
+However, the Default Market Offer rates are not applied to all rate types and won’t be our best priced plan.
+If you want to find out what your best options are, we can discuss them with you.